-The College of the Environment's office of Diversity, Equity and Inclusion is spearheading Earth Day 2020: Dialogue & Collaboration.
-This series of collaborative events between the College of the Environment and other UW groups will explore themes around environmental/climate justice or effects of climate change in differ- ent communities as a way to build engagement towards Earth Day 2020.
+The College of the Environment's office of Diversity, Equity and Inclusion and the Office of Sustainability are working in collaboration to organize events that explore themes around environmental/climate justice or effects of climate change in different communities as a way to build engagement towards Earth Day 2020.
 For more information on this program, contact Isabel Carrera Zamanillo, email@example.com.

 Check this page throughout the year for updated information, event calendars, volunteer opportunities and more.
 Email firstname.lastname@example.org to submit events for inclusion on the Earth Day 2020 calendar or for more information about the Earth Day 2020 efforts.